dskyberg/gnap/README.md

 This is a learning sanbox to explore building full stack services in Rust, while maybe actually doing someting useful.

-This service is developed with Warp, Serde, Redis, and MongoDB.
+This service is developed with Actix, Serde, Redis, and MongoDB.

 ## Workspace Structure